elenderg/PAL-1000/instruções de compilação.md

 `Put the other monikettes' first into a monikette.` `If the monikette is nil, exit.`
 `Remove the monikette from the other monikettes.`
-`If the monikette's string is "not", reverse the flag; destroy the monikette; repeat.` `Append the monikette to the monikettes.`
+`If the monikette's string is "_not", reverse the flag; destroy the monikette; repeat.` `Append the monikette to the monikettes.`
-`If the monikette's string is "can't", reverse the flag; put "can" into the monikette's string; repeat.` `If the monikette's string is "cannot", reverse the flag; put "can" into the monikette's string; repeat.` `If the monikette's string is "nothing", reverse the flag; put "something" into the monikette's string; repeat.` `If the monikette's string is "won't", reverse the flag; put "will" into the monikette's string; repeat.` `If the monikette's string ends with "n't", reverse the flag; remove trailing bytes from the monikette's string given 3; repeat.`
+`If the monikette's string is "_can't", reverse the flag; put "_can_" into the monikette's string; repeat.` `If the monikette's string is "_cannot", reverse the flag; put "_can_" into the monikette's string; repeat.` `If the monikette's string is "_nothing", reverse the flag; put "_something_" into the monikette's string; repeat.` `If the monikette's string is "_won't", reverse the flag; put "_will_" into the monikette's string; repeat.` `If the monikette's string ends with "_n't", reverse the flag; remove trailing bytes from the monikette's string given 3; repeat.`
 `Repeat.`